|

 iMSTK currently contains two types of needle definitions.

-that is also controlled with a PbdObjectController
+To setup a PBD simulated StraightNeedle that is also controlled with a PbdObjectController one can do:

 Add the needle component:

 Needles work in junction with Puncturables.
 Puncturable exists to keep track of the punctures on a tissue.
-To define something as puncturable add the component to the toolObj
+To define something as puncturable add the component to the toolObj.

 Both Needle and Puncturable contain a PunctureMap which is a map of the objects punctures.
 It's assumed:

-is not yet available in iMSTK but is defined in many iMSTK examples.
+As mentioned NeedleInteraction is not yet available in iMSTK but is defined in many iMSTK examples.
 See PBDTissueVolumeNeedleContact for one such example.
 Though the internals differ the user facing API is mostly the same.

 Suturing is not yet in iMSTK but has been prototyped in an example.